briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [performance penalty](https://git.kernel.org/pub/scm/linux/kernel/git/mason/linux-btrfs.git/commit/?h=next&id=5c1aab1dd5445ed8bdcdbb575abc1b0d7ee5b2e7)
 is likely worth it (e.g. our VM with only 32 GB of space).
-If performance is still important, you could choose the LZO algorithm since it is the fastest, but at that point, you should probably just not enable compression at all.
+If performance is still important, you could choose the LZO algorithm since it is the fastest, but at that point, you should probably just not enable compression at all (or even avoid btrfs since it is slower than ext4).
 If you do decide to enable compression, you should mount with the option `compress=zstd:1` since the ZSTD algorithm seems better than the default ZLIB, and level 1 already provides significant compression so more isn't worth the additional overhead.

 Next, you should mount with the [`noatime`] option.
 In general, this is a useful optimization for any file system when you don't need access times for